 Our domestic OTC cryosurgical product, called Freeze Off®, was distributed in the United States and Canada by Prestige, owner of the Compound W® line of wart removal products.
 Our distribution agreement with Prestige terminated on December 31, 2007.
-Sales to Prestige were \$2.2 million during the first quarter of 2007.
-We are currently evaluating alternative arrangements for the OTC distribution of our product in the United States and Canada.
-However, it is not possible to predict at this time what the terms of such an arrangement might be or if such an arrangement will be successful.
+Sales to Prestige were \$983,000 during the second quarter of 2007.
+We are currently preparing to reenter the U.S. OTC cryosurgery marketplace in 2009 with our own branded product offering.

-We have an agreement with SSL under which we manufacture and supply, and SSL distributes on an exclusive basis, the Company's cryosurgical wart removal product in the OTC market in Europe, Australia and New Zealand.
+We have an agreement with SSL under which we manufacture and supply, and SSL distributes on an exclusive basis, our cryosurgical wart removal product in the OTC market in Europe, Australia and New Zealand.
 The product is manufactured and sold under SSL's Scholl and Dr. Scholl trademarks.
-Sales to SSL under the distribution agreement were \$1.2 million and \$1.5 million in the first quarters of 2008 and 2007, respectively.
-SSL continues to build distribution networks in pharmacies and mass merchandisers throughout Europe and expects to launch the OTC product in additional countries during 2008.
+Sales to SSL under the distribution agreement were \$1.1 million and \$1.7 million in the second quarters of 2008 and 2007, respectively.

 Early in 2007, we entered into an agreement with Genomma pursuant to which Genomma distributes on an exclusive basis our cryosurgical wart removal product in the OTC market in Mexico.
-Sales to Genomma under this distribution agreement were \$401,000 and \$503,000 in the first quarters of 2008 and 2007, respectively.
-Recently, we renewed our Mexico agreement and additional rights were given to Genomma in Argentina, Brazil, various other Latin American countries, and South Africa.
-In the Mexican OTC market, Genomma recently reduced their purchase forecast as a result of an unexpected return of product to them by a number of retail outlets in the latter part of the first quarter of 2008 due to overstocking of inventory during the winter months.
-We are working closely with Genomma to drive greater uptake of our product in the retail channel in Mexico and to generate new orders through sales in other Latin and South American countries.
-We believe these markets have potential for our cryosurgery product, but the full realization will be delayed.
+Sales to Genomma under this distribution agreement were \$1.2 million in the second quarter of 2007 with no sales in the second quarter of 2008.
+Recently, we renewed our distribution agreement for Mexico and additional rights were also given to Genomma in Argentina, Brazil, various other Latin American countries, and South Africa.
+In the Mexican OTC market, Genomma reduced their purchase forecast as a result of an unexpected return of product to them by a number of retail outlets in the first quarter of 2008 due to overstocking of inventory during the winter months.
+We are working closely with Genomma to drive greater uptake of our product in the retail channel in Mexico and to generate new sales in other Latin and South American countries.
+We believe these markets have potential for our cryosurgery product, but the full realization will take time.